ROCm/HIP/docs/faq.rst

 * Porting from CUDA to HIP is significantly easier than from CUDA to OpenCL.
-* HIP uses development tools specialized for each platform: :doc:`amdclang++ <llvm-project:index>` for AMD GPUs or `nvcc <https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html>`_ for NVIDIA GPUs, and profilers like :doc:`omniperf <omniperf:index>` or `Nsight Systems <https://developer.nvidia.com/nsight-systems>`_.
+* HIP uses development tools specialized for each platform: :doc:`amdclang++ <llvm-project:index>` for AMD GPUs or `nvcc <https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html>`_ for NVIDIA GPUs, and profilers like :doc:`ROCm Compute Profiler <rocprofiler-compute:index>` or `Nsight Systems <https://developer.nvidia.com/nsight-systems>`_.
 * HIP provides
   * pointers and host-side pointer arithmetic.